fiona-spencer/Obsidian-Notes/BLG151/Microbiology Notes/3 - Slide.md

 ## Cell Walls and Osmotic Protection
 - Hypotonic environments
+	- Solute concentration outside cell less than inside cell
+	- Water moves into cell and cell swells
+	- Cell wall protects from lysis (disintegration of a cell by rupture of the cell wall or membrane)
 - Hypertonic environments
+	- Solute concentration outside cell is greater than inside
+	- Water leaves cell and cytoplasm shrivels up

 **Plasmolysis** - the process where a plant cell's cytoplasm shrinks away from its cell wall due to water loss in a hypertonic solution

 ## Evidence for Protection of Cell Wall
 - Lysosomes break bonds between NAG and NAM